CliffordEdewor/Snort-IDS-Threat-Detection/README.md

 ## 📸 Screenshots & Results
 _Add screenshots of Snort detecting attacks, alert logs, and mitigation steps here._

-## Academic Context
+## 📚 Use Case
-This project was developed and successfully defended as a final-year academic project at the Petroleum Training Institute (PTI), Nigeria.
+This project was developed and successfully defended as a final-year academic project under the supervision of the **Computer Science Department, Petroleum Training Institute (PTI), Nigeria**, demonstrating the deployment of Snort IDS for real-time intrusion detection and network threat mitigation.

+## 📄 License
+For educational demonstration and academic research.